-Here’s Why The Bill O’Reilly Ad Boycott Just Might Work This Time | Fast Company
+Here’s Why The Bill O’Reilly Ad Boycott Just Might Work This Time

 Carusone wasn’t alone.
 For instance, Judd Legum, the editor-in-chief of liberal news site ThinkProgress was tweeting out the Twitter handles of O’Reilly Factor advertisers he’d seen on the show Monday night.
 Legum’s action resembles the Sleeping Giants movement on Twitter that’s focused on punishing Breitbart News.
 The anonymous activists who work in digital marketing began a campaign in November against what they consider offensive articles and comments posted on the news site formerly run by President Trump’s chief strategist Steve Bannon.
 By tweeting out screenshots of a company’s ads next to inflammatory content, Sleeping Giants and their Twitter followers have convinced over 1,700 companies and organizations, including some online ad networks, to pull advertising from Breitbart.

-.@BMW @MercedesBenz @Hyundai 3.
-Companies still advertising on O'Reilly:@allstate@Microsoft@pcmatic@Armor_All@Sanofi@goldbondmed@SunsweetGrowers@esurance
+3. Companies still advertising on O'Reilly:@allstate@Microsoft@pcmatic@Armor_All@Sanofi@goldbondmed@SunsweetGrowers@esurance

 — Judd Legum (@JuddLegum) April 4, 2017

 Now Sleeping Giants is piling on.
-“There was enough of an outcry in our community that we kinda put it to a vote [Monday] night,” says Sleeping Giant’s anonymous spokesman, “and like ninety percent of the respondents were on board.”
+“There was enough of an outcry in our community that we kinda put it to a vote [Monday] night,” says Sleeping Giant’s anonymous spokesman, “and like 90 percent of the respondents were on board.”
 As with Breitbart, the group started by making a Google spreadsheet of O’Reilly Factor advertisers starting with those Legum had been tweeting.
 They asked followers to identify more advertisers and tweet requests asking the companies to drop O’Reilly.
 “I had watched their work with Breitbart and saw they were considering looking at O’Reilly advertisers,” said Legum.
 “So I did reach out to them because I knew it would be too much for me to keep track of myself.”
-Sleeping Giants lists over 20 companies that have dropped The O’Reilly Factor.
+Sleeping Giants now lists about 80 companies that have dropped The O’Reilly Factor.
+(This is substantially more than the roughly 30 defecting advertisers on the Media Matters list, which Sleeping Giants say is a subset of their list.)

 Every good movie about the press seems to include a scene in which the muckraking reporter’s work is jeopardized by angry advertisers threatening to pull out.
 In an ideal news environment, journalism and truth are shielded from the whims of commercial interests.
 But with the current O’Reilly boycott, as well as the Beck and Limbaugh campaigns that preceded it, the public (including even liberals who typically distrust business) are looking to corporations to set things right.
 “They can be real vanguards,” says Carusone.